PalmSens/palmsens-sdk/python/README.md

 - Analyze and manipulate data
 - Perform peak detection
 - Do Equivalent Circuit Fitting on impedance data
-- Manually control of the cell
+- Take manual control of the cell
 - Read and write method and data files

 To install: